Diabetes Education & Management

 1) Contact our office directly at 705- 328-6091.
 During business hours , clerical staff will assist you with registration for the Diabetes Education Program.
 If you call during off-hours, you can leave your name and phone number on the voicemail and clerical staff will call you on the next business day.

 2) Register through the Centralized Diabetes Intake using the online Self Referral Form or call the toll free number 1-888-997-9996.

 You may also receive additional services from the Central East CCAC services and can be linked to:

 - Health Care Connect (helps people who are without a family healthcare provider)

 - Central East LHIN Self-Management Program

-All clients have access to the Health First Learning Opportunities.
+All clients have access to ALL Health First Learning Opportunity.
 Click here to return to Health First home page for Learning Opportunities.

 What should I bring with me to my appointment?